Jinwook-Yang/Jinwook-Yang/README.md

 ## Backend Developer & Data Science
 Hi 👋 I am former backend developer and current graduate school student studying on data science.

 I love studying and learning new languages and have interest on stabilizing web servers by reducing DB queries and API calls.

+I am currently studying on data science and aim to be a professional on Recommendation System.

 ## 👨‍💻 Skills